1 Simple Way to Present Initial Project Risks

 Initially specify risks using a simple statement

-How to uncover types of Risks is covered in an upcoming blog article, but in summary, when you are in the INITIATE part of the project and defining risks for your project charter, they can be stated as:
+How to uncover types of Risks is covered in an upcoming blog article, but in summary, when you are in the INITIATE and RATIONALIZE step of the project and defining risks for your project charter, they can be stated as:

-Issues, that if realized, cause a problem with a negative impact, for which it is beneficial to identify steps to mitigate the risk: we need to have a plan of action in case the risk occurs.
+Issues, that if realized, cause a problem with a negative impact, for which it is beneficial to identify steps to mitigate the risk: and if we can’t mitigate the risk we need to have a plan of action to handle it if the risk occurs.

 Phrasing Risks that way in your Project Charter avoids the needless math arguments that can occur, while still providing you a mechanism to present that you have considered constraints and challenges to your project.